tabishfayyaz/notes-and-books/android-coroutines.md

 }
 ```

-- To get concurrent execution:
+- To get concurrent execution you can use `async` or `launch` as child coroutine builders:

 ```
 fun main() = runBlocking {    //Executes in main thread